Maharani Laxmi Bai Medical College

-Maharani Laxmi Bai Medical College or MLBMC or MLB Medical College is a state-run medical college located in Jhansi, Uttar Pradesh, India, and one of the largest government-run hospitals in the Bundelkhand region of Uttar Pradesh.
-The college is affiliated to Bundelkhand University.
+Maharani Laxmi Bai Medical College (MLBMC) or MLB Medical College is a state-run medical college located in Jhansi, Uttar Pradesh, India, and one of the largest government-run hospitals in the Bundelkhand region of Uttar Pradesh.
+The college is affiliated to Atal Bihari Vajpayee Medical University.
 It is named after Maharani Lakshmi Bai of Jhansi.
 It provides medical care to people of Bundelkhand region.
 The college building spread over a walled area of 380 acres and this is one of the biggest medical college campus in the country.